aws-samples/sample-blue-green-deployment-with-api-gateway/README.md

 ## Overview

-This project implements a complete Blue-Green deployment solution using:
+This project implements a complete blue/green deployment solution using:

 - **AWS Lambda** with Python 3.13 runtime for serverless compute
 - **Amazon API Gateway** with custom domain names for API management